ebottabi/django-gearman-commands/README.rst

 About Gearman
 =============

-Gearman, as stated on project website, provides 'a generic application framework to farm out work to other machines or processes that are better suited to do the work.'.
+Gearman, as stated on project website, provides 'a generic application framework to farm out work to other machines or processes that are better suited to do the work'.
 Practically, Gearman is a daemon, service, running on TCP port and waiting for Clients wishing to get job done and Workers who handle and process the jobs.
 Gearman - anagram for "Manager" itself does exactly what manager does - accept requests from Clients and distribute them to Workers.